We did it. We survived a road trip with teenagers.

 8. Tune-out Time is Okay

 If your teenager is old enough to drive, a road trip with long stretches of driving is a great practice opportunity.
 Trust is obviously important.
-But if they’re capable – and you can handle the stress – gauge their ability to navigate your route itinerary map and instructions.
+But if they’re capable – and you can handle the stress on a long drive – gauge their ability to navigate your route itinerary map and instructions.
 Use a road trip with teenagers as a confidence boost for their driving abilities, remembering to first check whether their conditional license (if applicable), or your rental car agreement and insurance is valid in the area you’re visiting.

 Pin for Later